JasonWorking/JWDoctor/README.md

  	// module_
  	intro = introduction

- 	// inde should begin with 1 .
+ 	// index  should begin with 1 .

  ```